 You could make a air freshener reed diffuser out of it:

 I hot glued raffia that I tied around the top to cover the threaded part where you screw it on--and now I use it as a vase.
 You could also use ribbon.
-The mouth of the bottles are fairly standard sizes so you may want to get a bottle of hand soap from the dollar store and see if it fits.

 You can often find other used ones and exchange the pumps.
 I sometimes find that dollar tree one's have the same type of pump, and even if it just sits over the hole without screwing down, it still works.